-- 2 The Doctoral Program will enable students to become independent researchers in their fields of specialty and will foster high levels of research abilities and scholastic foundations necessary to engage in highly specialized work. - 3 The Juris Doctor Program and the Professional Degree Program will foster outstanding abilities and sound scholastic foundations necessary to engage in work that requires highly specialized expertise.
+- 2 The Doctoral Program shall train students to become independent researchers in their respective specializations and foster high levels of research abilities and scholastic foundations necessary in the undertaking of highly specialized work. - 3 Professional Graduate Degree Programs shall focus on the deepening of specialized knowledge and nurturing of outstanding capacities ready for the undertaking of professions that seek high levels of technical expertise.

-(Majors)
+(Majors and Specializations)